cpsievert/LDAvis/README.md

 R package for interactive topic model visualization.

+LDAvis is designed to allow users to more easily interpret the topics in a topic model that has been fit to a corpus of text data.
+The package contains a single main function that takes basic information about an LDA topic model and returns a JSON object that feeds an interactive, web-based visualization that is designed to allow users to easily interpret the topics in their model.

 ### Installing the package

-If you are familiar with <a href='http://cran.r-project.org/web/packages/devtools/index.html' target='_blank'>devtools</a>, it is easiest to install LDAvis this way:
+If you are familiar with [devtools](http://cran.r-project.org/web/packages/devtools/index.html), it is easiest to install LDAvis this way:

 `devtools::install_github("cpsievert/LDAvis", build_vignettes = TRUE)`